ToneCode/akeyless-workshop-1/Lab01/guide.md

 https://047709130171.signin.aws.amazon.com/console/
 ```

-your IAM user name is the same as the "id" above and your Password is the "password" above.
+your IAM user name is the same as the "user" above and your Password is the "password" above.

 > You've reached the end of the lab.